SEO checklist for Vue InstantSearch

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 <article> <header> <h2>Google Chromecast Ultra</h2> <p>TV and home theater</p> </header> <div> <img src="https://cdn-demo.algolia.com/bestbuy-0118/4397400_sb.jpg" width="220" height="146" alt="Google Chromecast Ultra" /> <p>Enjoy all your favorite movies, shows, games, and music plus the latest 4K content with Chromecast Ultra, a streaming device that…</p> </div> <footer> <p> <span>$</span> <strong>69</strong> <span>Rating: 4/5</span> </p> </footer> </article>

-While Algolia correctly uses semantic markup (the content is isolated in an article element, a header section with the product name in an h2 element, a product image with an alt attribute, and the main description in a p element), you’re missing some information details that could be useful for a search engine (“TV & Home Theater” is the product category, “69” is its price in
+While Algolia uses semantic markup (the content is isolated in an article element, a header section with the product name in an h2 element, a product image with an alt attribute, and the main description in a p element), you’re missing some information details that could be useful for a search engine (“TV and home theater” is the product category, “69” is its price).

 Structured data is a standardized format for providing information about a page and classifying its content.
 With structured data, you can give search engines insight into the meaning of your pages.

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 <article itemscope itemtype="http://schema.org/Product"> <header> <h2 itemprop="name">Google Chromecast Ultra</h2> <p itemprop="category">TV and home theater</p> <meta itemprop="brand" content="Google" /> <meta itemprop="gtin12" content="GA3A00403A14" /> </header> <div> <img itemprop="image" src="https://cdn-demo.algolia.com/bestbuy-0118/4397400_sb.jpg" width="220" height="146" alt="Google Chromecast Ultra" /> <p itemprop="description">Enjoy all your favorite movies, shows, games, and music plus the latest 4K content with Chromecast Ultra, a streaming device that…</p> </div> <footer> <p> <span itemprop="offers" itemscope itemtype="http://schema.org/Offer"> <span itemprop="priceCurrency" content="USD">$</span> <strong itemprop="price" content="69.00">69</strong> <link itemprop="url" href="https://www.amazon.com/Google-Chromecast-Ultra/dp/B0157OY5EA/" /> <meta itemprop="availability" content="https://schema.org/InStock" /> <meta itemprop="priceValidUntil" content="2021-11-05" /> </span> <span itemprop="aggregateRating" itemscope itemtype="http://schema.org/AggregateRating"> Rating: <span itemprop="ratingValue">4</span>/<span itemprop="bestRating">5</span> <meta itemprop="reviewCount" content="89" /> </span> </p> <meta itemprop="sku" content="0446310786" /> </footer> </article>

 This markup is now much more complete: it explicitly references what the content represents (product name, category, price, rating).
 You have also added content for search engines using

 Here are some examples of templates with structured data for InstantSearch widgets: